titamoreira/titamoreira.github.com/_posts/2019-04-30-blogging-about-home--stuff.markdown

 But for my surprise, when I shared within my inner circle that I was starting this decoration project, the no. 1 comment that stick with me the most was:

-> “I hated it.
+> I hated it.
 It’s just… so confusing.
 You’ll find yourself wanting everything and right before you notice, you’ll end up with no style whatsoever, just a bunch of nice things that don’t go along together.
 Just don’t have too many expectations on that.
-Or just ask a professional”.
+Or just ask a professional.

 I’ll be honest, my heart broke a little bit there.
 But then I started my research and the pain was over right before it even started\!